What does the Mona Lisa have to do with an MBA from Oxford University? That’s what I was wondering, too….

-Next, after quieting the room, he asked his students to stare at the Mona Lisa for a full five minutes without talking. (“No complaining!
-At Stanford they have to do this for twenty minutes!”)
+Next (after quieting the room), he asked his students to stare at the Mona Lisa for a full five minutes without talking. (“No complaining!
+At Stanford they have to do this for twenty minutes!” he jokingly told them.)
 Then again, they discussed what they saw.

 This is not unlike the difference between drawing what we think we see (or remember, or know about something) versus drawing that same thing once we’ve learned to “see like an artist”.
 Seeing like an artist is all about careful observation and letting go of preconceived ideas.

-The relevance of this exercise to business and entrepreneurship is to see the value in slowing down enough to study things carefully, so as not to miss important details by making rushed judgements.
+The relevance of this exercise to business and entrepreneurship is to see the value in slowing down enough to study things carefully, so as not to miss important details by making rushed judgments.

-The Oxford MBA is a one-year intensive program, so you can bet they don’t waste time with anything of marginal value to their learning.
+The Oxford MBA is a one-year intensive program attended by some of the brightest minds from around the world, so you can bet they don’t waste time with anything of marginal value to their learning.
 In other words, pay attention…. this is important!

 Try this exercise with your students and challenge them to think of different ways they can apply it.